AtreyaSh/remoteSensingThesis/README.md

 ## Overview

-This repository contains the latex code for my personal thesis entitled **"Remote-Sensing Approach to Spatio-Temporal Analysis of Vegetation Cover in Dharamshala Tehsil Region, Indian Northwestern Himalayas"**.
+This repository contains the latex code for my personal thesis entitled above.
 This thesis entails using the random forests ensemble machine learning algorithm to classify Landsat 8 surface reflectance data into various vegetation categories.
 Next, change detection techniques were used to identify sub-regions undergoing vegetation loss.
 The time period for analysis was from 2013-2017.

 The following repositories cover the methodologies of this thesis in further detail: